Swallowed toys, coins, batteries spark rise in tot ER visits

-CHICAGO (AP) — The number of young kids who went to U.S. emergency rooms because they swallowed toys, coins, batteries and other objects has more than doubled, a new study says.
+CHICAGO (AP) — The number of young kids who went to U.S. emergency rooms because they swallowed toys, coins, batteries and other objects has nearly doubled, a new study says.

 In 2015, there were nearly 43,000 such visits among kids under 6, compared with 22,000 in 1995, according to the study published Friday in the journal Pediatrics.
 The rate jumped from almost 10 per 10,000 ER visits to 18 per 10,000.

-Note: This story has been corrected to show that the number of emergency room visits has nearly doubled, not more than doubled.